StarPlayrX/XPC123/README.md

 - Make sure to adjust the `serviceName` to match the actual bundle identifier or service name used by your XPC service.
 - Include any necessary permissions in your app's entitlements if it needs access to XPC services.

 This setup provides a basic framework for using **XPC123** to establish communication between an app and an XPC service on macOS.
-Let me know if you'd like further details on specific parts!